canonical/prometheus-k8s-operator/CONTRIBUTING.md

   + user experience for Juju administrators this charm.
 - Please help us out in ensuring easy to review branches by rebasing your pull request branch onto the `main` branch.
-This also avoid merge commits and creates a linear Git commit history.
+This also avoids merge commits and creates a linear Git commit history.

 ## Developing